 Naomi and Ruth: Love and Loyalty

-It’s obvious that Naomi and Ruth love one another.
+The love between Ruth and Naomi is obvious.
 The story of Ruth in the Bible shows that plainly.
 Their loyalty to each other in doing whatever is necessary to take care of each other is awesome.
-From moving to a new country where YOUR people are looked down on, to the hard work of gathering food, to devising a plan to get a husband’s protection, these two make me smile!

 Which Begins the Story of Ruth and Boaz

 Boaz is pretty cool.
-He seems to obey the laws of charity and kindness because its right.
+He seems to obey the laws of charity and kindness because it’s right.
 Because of the good in his heart, not because of legalism or pride of reputation.
-The story of Ruth and Boaz centers on noble character.

 Ruth and Naomi Relationship Principles

-Ruth and Naomi Relationship Principle #1 Loyalty
+Principle #1 Loyalty

 Related: What Makes A True Friend?

-Ruth and Naomi Relationship Principle #2 Character Matters
+Principle #2 Character Matters

 Naomi in the Bible must have had noble character to inspire Ruth to follow her.
 Ruth’s character is evident in her sacrifice and hard work.
-In following Naomi’s instructions… And then there’s Boaz!
+In following Naomi’s instructions… Ruth cared.
+And then there’s Boaz!
 (Who noticed Ruth’s character!)

 Related: 6 Noble Characteristics of Hadassah, Queen Esther of Persia

-Ruth and Naomi Relationship Principle #3 Perseverance
+Principle #3 Perseverance

 Related: Free Email Bible Study on Walking Worthy of the Calling!

-Ruth and Naomi Relationship Principle #4 Trust God
+Principle #4 Trust God

 Related: How to Choose Faith over Fear